-Net Promoter Score is a measurement of customer experience and is often used to predict business growth.
-It ranges from -100 to 100 and measures how willing customers are to recommend a company’s products or services to others.
+Customer Net Promoter Score is a measurement of customer experience and is often used to predict business growth.
+Net Promoter Score definition ranges from -100 to 100 and measures how willing customers are to recommend a company’s products or services to others.

 It was once a highly regarded score assigned to businesses on customer experience and can be used to predict a customer’s loyalty and satisfaction to the overall brand.

-Net Promoter Score is calculated based on asking customers, “On a scale of 0 to 10, how likely are you to recommend this company’s product or service to a friend or a colleague?”
-When responses come in, they are classified into three categories.
+Net Promoter Score calculation is based on asking customers, “On a scale of 0 to 10, how likely are you to recommend this company’s product or service to a friend or a colleague?”
+When responses come in, they fall into three categories.

-- Promoters: (score of 9-10) These are loyal, satisfied customers that will keep buying from a business and refer others to the company.
-They are enthusiastic about how they feel about the business’s products and services.
+These are loyal, satisfied customers that will keep buying from a business and refer others to the company.
+They are enthusiastic about how they feel about their products and services.

-- Passives: (score of 7-8) Customers scoring in this range are somewhat satisfied but they could easily switch to a competitor.
-They will not talk negatively about your business, but they are likely to not bring in more business.
+Customers scoring in this range are somewhat satisfied, but they could easily switch to a competitor.
+They will not talk negatively about your business, but they will likely not bring in more business.

-The overall Net Promoter Score is the difference between the percentage of customers who are detractors from the percentage that are promoters.
+The overall NPS is the difference between the percentage of customers who are detractors and promoters.

 -100 is the score of all customers who report a score of 6 or lower and 100 is the score if all customers choose 9-10.
 So, a score of 70 and over is exceptional and means that most customers are satisfied with your business.
 The goal is to have more satisfied customers, so they far outweigh the detractors.

-If your business net promoter score is low, that means your business has more detractors than promoters.
-To improve NPS, your entire business needs to make a commitment to improving customer experience.
-All departments from marketing, sales, operations, and especially customer service need to work together within an accountable system to see lasting improvements.
+If your business NPS is low, that means your business has more detractors than promoters.
+To improve NPS, your entire company needs to commit to improving the customer experience.
+All marketing, sales, operations, and especially customer service departments need to work together within an accountable system to see lasting improvements.

 Employees that interact with the public need to be aware of feedback from customers and internal staff.
 Everyone can learn insights from the customer’s point of view.

-Finally, the business must have a way of collecting data from feedback and analyzing it, looking for trends that could explain why there are more detractors than promoters.
-These patterns can help a business evolve and improve its Net Promoter Score.
+Finally, the business must collect data from feedback and analyze it, looking for trends that could explain why there are more detractors than promoters.
+These patterns can help a business evolve and improve its NPS.

 Why is Net Promoter Score Important?

-The Net Promoter Score is useful because it provides depth.
+The NPS is useful because it provides depth.
 The 11-point system (0 to 10) covers a wide range and with notes for specific feedback, it can provide excellent feedback to a business.